rmngp/apidocs/source/index.md

 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily off-line for maintenance.
 Please try again later.

 # Search

 ## Response

-The response consists of 2 sections :
+The response consists of 2 sections:

 ### Hits